Amsterdam to Istanbul by Bike Through 12 Countries

 Optimal window: May through September.
 Shoulder seasons (May-June, September) balance weather with reduced tourist crowds.

 Summer heat: July and August bring high temperatures in the Balkans.
 Early starts and afternoon siestas become essential in Serbia and Bulgaria.
+I made the mistake of pushing through midday heat in Serbia and paid for it with near-heatstroke.

 Spring considerations: Late spring can mean high rivers and wet conditions, particularly in the Alpine regions.
 Snow persists at higher passes into May.